A Multi-Grained Symmetric Differential Equation Model for Learning Protein-Ligand Binding Dynamics: Equivariant Modeling With Vector Frames

 \subsection{Scalarization}

-Once we have the three vectors as the vector frame basis, the next thing is to do modeling.
-Suppose the frame is $\mathcal{F} = (\ve_1, \ve_2, \ve_3)$, then for a vector (tensor) $\vh$, the scalarization is:
+Once we have the three vectors as the vector frame basis, the next step is modeling.
+Scalarization refers to the function in which we map the vectors to the frames or bases we construct.
+Suppose the frame is $\mathcal{F} = (\ve_1, \ve_2, \ve_3)$, then for a vector (tensor) $\vh$, the corresponding scalarization is: